marijnh/Eloquent-JavaScript/04_data.md

 The first index of an array is zero, not one.
 So the first element is read with `listOfNumbers[0]`.
 This convention takes some getting used to.
 Zero-based counting has a long tradition in technology, and in certain ways makes a lot of sense.
-You can think of the index as the amount of items to skip, counting from the start of the array.
+Think of the index as the amount of items to skip, counting from the start of the array.

 {{id properties}}